 Our Picks For The Best Breathing Exercises

 Your diaphragm is a band of muscle that sits below the heart, lungs, and rib cage.
 It contracts continually as you breathe.

 This first exercise focuses primarily on developing awareness of breathing from your diaphragm.
 To do this exercise, stand up with good posture and rest your hand over your belly button.
 Breathe in slowly, focusing on the sensation of your stomach moving out (as opposed to upwards).
 It may help to also picture your diaphragm flattening as you breathe in.

 When you exhale, the diaphragm becomes a dome shape, but as you inhale, it becomes flatter.
 As you breathe in, make sure you aren’t using movement in your chest and shoulders — try to focus purely on using your diaphragm.
 You can look in a mirror to make sure your stomach moves out as opposed to your shoulders moving up.

 After you inhale, exhale slowly, being sure to focus on the movement of your diaphragm.
 It’s a good idea to do this inhale and exhale 10 to 15 times in a row.
 Awareness of your breathing is the first step toward better breath control, and better breath control can really take your singing voice to the next level.

 The point of learning to breathe from the diaphragm is to be able to master the ability to sing from the diaphragm.
 Using diaphragmatic breathing as you sing is commonly called breath support, and it can give you better sustain and better vocal control.
-To learn about singing from the diaphragm, check out this useful video lesson.
+Check out this useful video lesson to learn about singing from the diaphragm.

 Exercise 2: The Hissing Exercise